 The main focus of the National Park is the Chimpanzee Rehabilitation Project (CRP), which was founded in 1979 by Stella Marsden and the Gambian government as a sanctuary for orphaned and formerly captive chimpanzees.

-The initiative aimed to provide a safe, semi-wild environment where chimps could be rehabilitated and live with minimal human contact.
-Over the years, the CRP has successfully released several groups of chimpanzees onto the islands, allowing them to form stable, self-sustaining communities.
+The initiative sought to provide a safe, semi-wild environment where chimps could be rehabilitated and live with minimal human contact.
+Over the years, the CRP has successfully released several groups of chimpanzees onto the islands, allowing them to form self-sustaining communities.

-Today, the project is run by Janis Carter, a US-American primatologist, who had some very interesting stories to tell, especially about the 7 years (!) she spent alone living with the chimps on one of the islands.
+Today, the project is run by Janis Carter, a US-American primatologist, who had some very interesting stories to tell around the dinner table, especially about the 7 years (!) she spent alone living with the chimps on one of the islands.
 Part of her fascinating story is told in the HBO documentary ‘Lucy the Human Chimp’.

 Taking a Chimpanzee Boat Tour